Evidence Level

 6

-Meta-analysis of RCTs from 1970-2021 comparing IA-HA to placebo for knee OA.
+Pooled analysis of clinical trials from 1970-2021 comparing IA-HA to placebo for knee OA.
 Outcomes: pain, function, adverse events.
-(Pereira et al. 2022, BMJ)
+(BMJ)

-Comprehensive RCT pooling, 1970-2021.
+Comprehensive clinical trial pooling, 1970-2021.

 IA-HA showed only small, clinically irrelevant pain reduction vs placebo when restricted to higher-quality trials.
 Risk of serious adverse events (acute reactions, septic arthritis) was elevated.
-Authors concluded IA-HA should NOT be routinely used.
+Authors concluded IA-HA should not be routinely used.
 This reflects the current direction in OA guidelines (OARSI 2019: not recommended; AAOS: limited recommendation).

 7